masoodfaisal/ml-workshop/docs/workshop-2-3-4-data-science.md

 The second user-specific change you'll need to make is on the next cell beginning with _minioClient = get_s3_server()_.
 In the same way you just did on the Visulaise_Model notebook, replace the filename in the second line, with your CSV-FILE you copied earlier from Minio.

-**ATTENTION:** Minio includes some spaces in the filename that you MUST remove.
+**ATTENTION:** Remember that Minio includes some spaces in the filename that you MUST remove.
 There are spaces either side of the / that you need to remove after you paste it into the code.
 E.g.: full_data_csvuser29 **<span style="color:red">/</span>** part-00000-07b75a3b-d460-4d5b-809a-194febfb516f-c000.csv

 ![](images/13-visualise-insert-file-name.png)